Bmi Doctors

 Who Shouldn’t Use Semaglutide

-3. Patients with Pancreatitis History: If a patient has a history of pancreatitis, they should not take semaglutide because it may increase the risk of recurrence.
+• Risk of Recurrence: Individuals with a history of pancreatitis should not use semaglutide as it may increase the likelihood of recurrence.

 Consulting Healthcare Providers